nojronatron/nojronatron.github.io/continuing-education/dotnet-aspire-learnings.md

 More About Orchestration:

-- App composition: Specify projects, containers, executables, and clous resources that make up the application.
+- App composition: Specify projects, containers, executables, and cloud resources that make up the application.
-- Service discovery and connection strin gmanagement simplify service setup, configuration, and management.
+- Service discovery and connection string management simplify service setup, configuration, and management.

 Core Concepts: